$8 Million Awarded In Transit Bus Personal Injury Suit

 The bus company originally offered a $1.8 million settlement.
 The $8 million awarded was the full amount requested in the case.

-If you or a loved one has been injured in a car accident due to the negligence of another, contact the law offices of Scott C. Gottlieb at 1-800-825-5529 or visit our web site.
+If you or a loved one has been injured in a car accident due to the negligence of another, contact Scott C. Gottlieb, Injury Law Attorney, at 1-800-825-5529 or visit our web site.
 Experience counts.
 Our offices are located in Binghamton, Elmira, Rochester, Syracuse, and Watertown, N.Y.
 There is no case-review cost.